Follow This Old House online:

 Premium Materials: When Paying a Higher Cost Makes Sense

-While asphalt is popular and more affordable, premium roofing materials offer durability and aesthetics that can justify the extra cost.
+While asphalt is popular and more affordable, other types of roofing materials offer durability and aesthetics that can justify the extra cost.
 Metal roofing options range from affordable steel panels to high-end copper, each with specific advantages for climate and longevity.

 Tile roofing, whether made of clay, concrete, or slate, is prized for its exceptional durability and classic appearance, but it requires strong framing to support the additional weight.
 Wood shingles, such as cedar, offer natural beauty but require maintenance and fire treatment in many areas.

-We recommend homeowners consider not only the cost of roofing materials but also the lifespan, maintenance, and potential resale value when evaluating material options.
+We recommend that homeowners consider not only the cost of roofing materials but also their lifespan, maintenance requirements, and potential resale value when evaluating material options.

 The Supporting Cast: Essential Roofing Components